jiyt17/IDA-VLM/README.md

 For a quickstart, you need download images of MM-ID and model weights, to complete instruction task with ID inference.

+# License

+The majority of this project is licensed under [Qwen-VL License](https://github.com/QwenLM/Qwen-VL/blob/master/LICENSE).

 # Acknowledge
 * [Qwen-VL](https://github.com/QwenLM/Qwen-VL): The codebase we built upon.